 Procedure for Requesting a Literature Search

-- After receiving a request for a literature search through the Literature Search Request Form, the head of Instruction and Engagement Services Department and a subject specialist librarian will review the request to ensure that the librarian is able to undertake the literature search at the time of its request.
+- After receiving a request for a literature search through the Literature Search Request Form, the head of Research and Instructional Services Department and a subject specialist librarian will review the request to ensure that the librarian is able to undertake the literature search at the time of its request.
 The department head must approve a literature search request before the search commences.

 - Upon approval, the librarian and the faculty member will meet in-person, online, or by telephone to discuss criteria for selecting relevant literature titles, including a time frame for selection and completion.